cbanciu667/sds-platform-bootstrap/README.md

 This Automation is using tools like:
 - Terraform and Terragrunt for cloud deployments
 - Ansible for basic hosts configuration
-- Kubespray for on-prem Kubernetes clusters
 - Docker Registry for air-gaped envs
 - Hashicorp Vault for secrets
 - Nginx for controller services